Drug interactions between Control and st. john's wort

 There were no interactions found in our database between Control and st. john's wort - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

-A total of 482 drugs (3515 brand and generic names) are known to interact with Control.
+A total of 485 drugs are known to interact with Control.

 - Control is in the drug class decongestants.